seanfisk/seanfisk.github.io/README.md

 #### Use GitHub Pages build server

 For this technique, the Jekyll source is pushed on the GitHub Pages branch (`master` for user/organization pages, `gh-pages` for project pages).
 GitHub then uses its software to generate the HTML.
-If using this technique, Jekyll suggests using the [github-pages gem][] to pin your dependencies to exactly the software GitHub is using to generate your site.
+If using this technique, Jekyll suggests using the [github-pages gem][], ([which suggests][ruby-build-github suggestion] using [ruby-build-github][]) to pin your dependencies to exactly the software GitHub is using to generate your site.

 Although this makes deployment easier, it has a few disadvantages: